 This order created quite a buzz in the condominium community, and a great deal of uncertainty about the status of condominium lien proceedings, essentially freezing all limitation periods and all deadlines relating to a "proceeding" or "intended proceeding" in "any statute, regulation, rule, by-law or order of the Government of Ontario."
 (There emerged no absolute consensus among condominium lawyers as to whether this actually impacts deadlines associated with lien notice and registration periods set out in the Condominium Act, 1998, other than the perspective that, out of an abundance of caution, such deadlines should be treated as still in effect.)

 Ont.
-Regs.
-137/20 and 149/20 suspend the operation of this order with respect to various planning and construction related laws and statutes.
-Ont.
 Reg.
-194/20 extends the effect of this order to by-laws made by the boards of hospitals under the Public Hospitals Act that relate to the hospital's credentialing process, which relates to the provisions of Ont.
+259/20 extended the effectiveness of this order (Ont.
 Reg.
-193/20 (discussed below).
+73/20) to September 11, 2020.